DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

   task should be performed in a group
-- pupils are given a task to carry out as a group but the teacher does not provide specific roles or guidance to the group beyond that they need to work together to complete the task: "You’re going to work together to complete the experiment, off you go"
+- pupils are given a task to carry out as a group but the teacher does not provide specific roles or guidance to the group beyond that they need to work together to complete the task: "You're going to work together to complete the experiment, off you go"
 - each pupil tends to carry out a separate activity which contributes to the completion of the task, but this depends on how functional each group is